OCA/stock-logistics-warehouse/stock_inventory_revaluation/README.rst

   Decrease Account.
 These accounts will be used as contra-accounts to the Stock Valuation Account during the inventory re-valuation.

+* Users willing to access to the Inventory Revaluation menu should be members of the group "Manage Inventory Valuation and Costing Methods".

 Usage
 =====